 Bonus lessons covering how to talk to your children about homosexuality and masturbation in age-appropriate ways as well as a lesson on guarding your children from pornography.

-I feel it’s so, so, SO important for us as Christian parents to begin very early to educate our children about sex in a biblical way.
+I feel it’s so, so, SO important for us as Christian parents to begin very early to educate our children about sex in a healthy way.
 If we don’t step up and teach our kids, then the world will.
 Worldly sex information is more enticing, bolder, louder, and permeating almost every aspect of our everyday culture.
-We can counter the world’s lessons about sex by teaching it to our families the biblical way.
+We can counter the world’s lessons about sex by teaching it to our families.

-If your kids are older, you can always re-teach these biblical sex ed lessons, over and over again if you have to.
+If your kids are older, you can always re-teach these sex ed lessons, over and over again if you have to.
 It’s so important to keep an open conversation with your children.
-Pray for guidance and help from God to give you the right words, tone of voice, and attitude to teach your children well about being counter-cultural with sexuality, according to biblical teachings.
-It’s not the popular path and it can be very difficult, and God will reward our efforts to honor Him.
+Pray for guidance and help from God to give you the right words, tone of voice, and attitude to teach your children well about being counter-cultural with sexuality, with no shame.
+It’s not the popular path and it can be very difficult.

 I feel so blessed that my teen daughter and I can have the hard conversations.
 We discuss movies and books and articles we read online.
-We discuss real examples of friends who fall into sin and have sexual relationships.
-Their parents know and stand by, doing nothing.
-I think that my personal history allows me to have the uncomfortable talks honestly and guide my kids away from sexual sin I knew all too well.
+We discuss real examples of her friends who have sexual relationships.
+I think that my personal history allows me to have the uncomfortable talks honestly and guide my kids away from sin I knew all too well.

 - The videos aren’t just bland instructional how-tos about how to scientifically make a baby.
 Luke and Trisha discuss intimacy, adultery, and abuse.
 They address the all-too-common societal issues of divorce and children born out of wedlock with grace.

-- I highly appreciate the 3 bonus videos on the very controversial topics of masturbation, pornography, and homosexuality, offering advice on how to discuss these concepts with our children using science, statistics, and the Bible.
+- 3 bonus videos on the very controversial topics of masturbation, pornography, and homosexuality, offering advice on how to discuss these concepts with our children using science, statistics, and the Bible.

 - All sex ed topics are taught with grace, scientific knowledge, statistics, history, and biblical references.